sfwem/SFWEM-Docs/docs/Station_Builds/PAN_1.0.md

 4. Wait about one min for the AirGATEWAY to reboot.
 5. Join a new wi-fi network on your computer, look for SSID "www.ubnt.com" and join.
 6. Connect to the AirGATEWAY web admin interface again, using Username: ubnt PW: ubnt
+7. Navigate to the tab: Wireless
+8. Change the SSID, suggestion: CALL-PANxPPPP-M5; where CALL is your call sign, PAN because this is a portable access note, the PPPP will be the phone extension to be hosted by the PAN, followed by M5 which is the device type identifier a Rocket M5 in this example)

-7. Go to the system tab and change:
+Go to the system tab and change:
-  -Device name (suggestion: CALL-PANxPPPP-M5; where call is your call sign, replace the PPPP with the phone extension to be hosted at the PAN, followed by the device type identifier.)
+    A: Device name (suggestion: CALL-PANxPPPP-M5; where call is your call sign, replace the PPPP with the phone extension to be hosted at the PAN, followed by the device type identifier.)
-  -Administrator Username
+    B: Administrator Username (suggestion: callsign)
+    C: Time zone
+8. Click the "Change" button.
+9: CLick the "Apply"
+10: Wait about one min for the AirGATEWAY to reboot.
+11. Join the wi-fi network with SSID "www.ubnt.com" and join.
+12. Sign in the administratir username added in 7:B above, use the password: ubnt

-  -Old password
+    Old password
   -New password
 6. Click the "Change" button.
 7. Click the "Apply" button.